Substance Use, Addiction, and HIV

 Substance Use and HIV

-Substance use also causes problems for people living with HIV.
-When you are under the influence of drugs or alcohol, you are more likely to miss doses of your HIV drugs and less likely to take your HIV drugs as they are prescribed (this is called adherence).
-As a result, your body may not get the medications it needs to keep your immune system healthy and to prevent drug resistance.
+Substance use can also cause problems for people living with HIV.
+When you are under the influence of drugs or alcohol, you are more likely to miss doses of your HIV drugs and less likely to take your HIV drugs as they are prescribed (adherence).As a result, your body may not get the medications it needs to keep your immune system healthy and to prevent drug resistance.

 Your liver's job is to break down drugs and toxins that enter the body.
-If you take HIV drugs – especially protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (NNRTIs) – while also using street drugs or alcohol, your HIV drugs are "competing" with other substance for your liver's attention.
+If you take HIV drugs – especially protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (NNRTIs) – while also using street drugs or alcohol, your HIV drugs are "competing" with other substances for your liver's attention.
 As a result, both your HIV drugs and whatever substance you have taken may take longer to break down.
-This means you may have higher than expected levels of either or both of them in your bloodstream.
+This means you may have higher than expected levels of either or both of the substances in your bloodstream.
 In the same way, an overdose of recreational drugs, prescription drugs, or alcohol can be fatal (cause death).
 That said, it is not recommended that you stop or skip your HIV medicine if you drink or use drugs.

 Lastly, substance abuse plays a major role in intimate partner violence.
-Because experiencing violence is linked to poor decision-making and more risk taking, women who experience violence are more likely to suffer negative health effects.
+Because experiencing violence is linked to poor decision-making and more risk-taking, women who experience violence are more likely to suffer negative health effects.
 These effects include a higher risk for acquiring HIV as well as poor adherence to HIV drugs.

 Important: if you are feeling threatened right now, call 911 or the National Domestic Violence hotline in the US at 800-799-SAFE [1-800-799-7233; or 1-800-787-3224 (TTY)].
 You can also search for a safe space online at Domestic Shelters.
 If you live outside the US, go to the Hot Peach Pages to find help near you.